sbslee/pypgx/docs/commands.rst

 This command runs the per-project genotyping pipeline by submitting jobs to the Sun Grid Engine (SGE) cluster.
-The main difference between ``sgea`` and ``sgep`` is that the former uses Genome Analysis Tool Kit (GATK) v4 while the latter uses GATK v3.
+The main difference between ``sgea`` and ``sgep`` is that the former uses Genome Analysis Tool Kit (GATK) v4 while the latter uses BCFtools.

 *conf* is the configuration file.
 See the API section for details.